HeapsIO/heaps-doc/H2D-Introduction.md

     public function new() {super();}
 }
 ```

-#### Creating content
 Of course all you get to see here is a black screen or window with no content.
 Thus to create content an object instance must be added that inherits from `h2d.Object`.

+## Adding content
 There are many classes to choose from that all inherit from `h2d.Object` (see the [API](https://heaps.io/api/h2d/Object.html)).
 Therefore in the next sample we revisit the code of the ["Hello World" sample](Hello World) and add a bitmap.
 Two objects now make up the content here: `h2d.Text` and `h2d.Bitmap` (and as said, both are `h2d.Object`s).

 ```haxe
     class Main extends hxd.App {